15 Disruptive Precision Agriculture Companies to Follow in 2025

 The connection between impact investing and startups

-For example, Human Impact Capital (HIC), Germany’s first dedicated social impact VC fund.
-The fund will deploy cash into digital business models focusing on health, education, and “living” and explicitly invests to having an impact along sustainable development goals.
-To HIC, this means “No Poverty, Good Health and Well-being, Quality Education, Gender Equality, and Reduced Inequalities.”
+To the likes of Human Impact Capital (HIC), Germany’s first social impact VC fund.
+The fund will invest cash into digitally-based business models geared more toward health, education and “living,” up to having impacts on sustainable development goals themselves.
+To HIC, this comes down to “No Poverty, Good health and well-being, Quality Education, Gender Equality, Reduced Inequalities.”

 Explore more AI use cases applied for precision agriculture via: https://www.omdena.com/ai-in-agriculture